 Gordano Breakfast Rotary Club is a relatively new club having been formally recognised by Rotary in Great Britain and Ireland in March 2015.
 We currently have 20 members with most members playing an active part in the club.
 We are a member of Rotary District 1100.
 As a new club, we have dispensed with many of the formalities of many longer established club

 Before Covid-19, we met for breakfast twice per month in the restaurant of Brewer’s Fayre, Gordano Gate, Portishead with a speaker meeting on the first Thursday of the month and a business meeting on the third Thursday.
 Meetings started at about 7:15 am and ended at 8:30 am to allow members to get to work.
-We have moved to online meetings via Zoom during the Covid-19 lockdown but hope to return to face-to-face meetings in the near future.
+We moved to online meetings via Zoom during the Covid-19 lockdown but have recently returned temporarily to face-to-face meetings at The Ship Inn in the evenings.
+We are currently looking at future plans which will be influenced by Covid levels.

 We meet at other times for various fundraising and social events.
 We have worked in partnership with a number of other local organisations and charities.
-This year our main charities for the 2020/2021 year are: The Jessie May Trust, Ebenezer Rural Clinic in Swaziland (Kingdom of eSwatini) and St. Peter’s Hospice.
+This year our main charities for the 2021/2022 year are: The Jessie May Trust, Ebenezer Rural Clinic in Swaziland (Kingdom of eSwatini) and Nicola Corry Support Foundation.

 Christmas Trolley Dash Fundraiser